 Program Student Learning Outcomes

-Upon successful completion of the MARR program, students will be able to:
+Upon successful completion of the Small Vessel Fabrication and Repair program, students will be able to:

 - Perform tasks in accordance with American Boat and Yacht Council (ABYC) Standards and best practices.